gregorwolf/pg-beershop/README.md

 `kubectl -n pg-beershop apply -f deployment/beershop.yaml`

-To create the beershop database a Job is used that starts once when you dun the apply.
+To create the beershop database a Job is used that starts once when you run the apply.
+Afterward you can delete the job with:

+`kubectl -n pg-beershop delete job beershop-db-init`

 For troubleshooting you can SSH into the CAP container:

 `kubectl -n pg-beershop exec $(kubectl -n pg-beershop get pods -l tier=frontend -o jsonpath='{.items[0].metadata.name}') -t -i /bin/bash`

 Before you can update the container you have to delete the beershop-db-init.

+`kubectl -n pg-beershop delete job beershop-db-init`

 Then you can run:

 `kubectl -n pg-beershop rollout restart deployment/beershop`